Kuzziv/PokemonLib/README.md

 2. **Run the Tests**

-   Execute the tests to ensure the library functions as expected:
+   Execute the tests to ensure the library's functionalities work as expected:

    ```bash
    dotnet test